 Some kids with ADHD also get another type of therapy called occupational therapy.
 This helps when things like balance or handwriting are difficult because of ADHD or a learning disability.

 Treatment for ADHD usually includes medicine.
-Medicines boost the brain's ability to pay attention, use self-control, and fidget less.
-Medicine works best when a child also has a therapist to teach how to use these improved abilities.
+Medicines help kids pay attention, use self-control, and fidget less.
+Medicine works best when kids also have therapy.

 Why Do Kids Need Therapy for ADHD?